myf1996/openstreetmap/README.md

 # Open Street Map

 ```
-Express application which work as serverless (AWS Lambda) and server both, application has 3 endpoint swagger (docs), health, & map which take 4 parameters (minLon, minLat, maxLon, maxLat) which works as bbox in openstreenmap API
+Express application which work as serverless (AWS Lambda) and server both,application has 3 endpoint swagger (docs), health, & map
+which take 4 parameters (minLon, minLat, maxLon, maxLat) which works as bbox in openstreenmap API
 ```
 ### Requirements
 ```